Secure Multiuser Beamforming With Movable Antenna Arrays: Introduction

 \section{Introduction}

 Reconfigurable antennas have attracted increasing attention in recent years because they enable flexible control of the electromagnetic (EM) radiation characteristics of an antenna array.
 Such control can reshape the wireless channel and improve communication performance.
-A representative example is movable antennas (MAs), which adjust their physical positions to exploit spatial diversity and reduce the impact of small-scale fading, as illustrated in {\figurename} {\ref{Figure0}}.
+A representative example is the movable antenna (MA) architecture, which adjusts antennas' physical positions to exploit spatial diversity and reduce the impact of small-scale fading, as illustrated in {\figurename} {\ref{Figure0}}.
 In recent years, MA-enabled system design and performance analysis have advanced rapidly, and existing results have demonstrated substantial throughput gains; see the recent survey for a detailed review \cite{zhu2025tutorial}.
 These developments suggest that MAs are a promising component for next-generation multiple-input multiple-output (MIMO) systems \cite{heath2025tri}.

-Among existing studies on MAs, a widely investigated topic is physical-layer security enhancement \cite{cheng2024enabling,cheng2025movable}.
+Among existing studies on MAs, a widely investigated topic is physical-layer security enhancement \cite{cheng2024enabling}.
 With properly optimized MA locations, the radiated energy can be steered more effectively toward the legitimate users, and the information leakage to eavesdroppers can be reduced.
-Further gains can be achieved through joint design of the digital beamforming and the MA-position-induced electromagnetic beamforming, which improves the achievable secrecy rate \cite{cheng2024enabling,cheng2025movable,tang2025deep,le2025beamforming,wang2025movable,xiong2025secure,feng2024movable}.
+Further gains can be achieved through joint design of the digital beamforming and the MA-position-induced electromagnetic beamforming, which improves the achievable secrecy rate \cite{cheng2024enabling,tang2025deep,le2025beamforming,wang2025movable,xiong2025secure,feng2024movable}.

 Early works have explored the secrecy benefits brought by MA deployment.
-However, most existing results focus on a single-user setting with one legitimate user and one eavesdropper \cite{cheng2024enabling,cheng2025movable}.
+However, most existing results focus on a single-user setting with one legitimate user and one eavesdropper \cite{cheng2024enabling}.
 Several studies have extended the analysis to multiuser scenarios, but they typically impose restrictive assumptions.
 Examples include single-stream multicast transmission \cite{xiong2025secure}, the single-eavesdropper case \cite{le2025beamforming}, and special channel conditions \cite{feng2024movable}.
-A general MA-enabled multiuser secure transmission framework that accommodates arbitrary numbers of legitimate users, data streams, and cooperating eavesdroppers remains unavailable.
-The corresponding joint beamforming and MA placement design also remains open.
+A general MA-enabled multiuser secure transmission framework that accommodates arbitrary numbers of legitimate users/data streams and cooperating eavesdroppers remains unavailable.
+The corresponding joint beamforming and MA placement design problem also remains open.